General FAQs

 Delivery Details

-- Shipping Days: We primarily ship on Mondays and Tuesdays but Wednesday shipping is also available, though it may arrive on Friday.
+- Shipping Days: We primarily ship on Mondays and Tuesdays but Wednesday shipping is also available, though it may arrive on Friday after sundown.
 Thursday shipping is only possible with a 1 day delivery selection.
 We may also be able to send you an item over the weekend for an extra charge if you contact us first.

-- Order Cut-Off: Orders must be placed by 9:00 AM to guarantee same-day fulfillment.
-In most cases, orders placed as late as 2:00 PM can still be shipped the same day but we cannot guarantee it.
+- Order Cut-Off: Orders should be placed by 9:00 AM to guarantee same-day fulfillment.
+In most cases, orders placed as late as 2:00 PM will still be shipped the same day but we may not be able to guarantee it with orders placed later in the day.

 - Custom Delivery Date: If you need ensure your order arrives by a certain day or want to schedule a later delivery date please choose it in the delivery date selector, leave us a cart note, or contact us.